yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 However, the `partition_nr` is still available in order to specify a partition to be reused.

+### GPT is now the default partition type

+On x86_64 systems, GPT is now the preferred partition type.
+However, if you would like to retain the old behaviour, you could explictly indicate this in the profile setting the `disklabel` element to `msdos`.

 ### A default subvolume name for each Btrfs filesystem